What Attracts Cockroaches?

 Kitchen Food Sources

 Cockroaches are not picky eaters.
 These omnivorous pests are drawn to a variety of foodstuffs, particularly those high in sugar and starch.
-They feast on:
+The table below highlights common food items that attract cockroaches and provides tips on how to store them effectively:

 In kitchens, even the smallest crumb can serve as a banquet for a cockroach.
 Therefore, maintaining a clean environment, where food is properly stored and spills are promptly cleaned up, is essential in keeping cockroaches out of the kitchen.